-6. To transact any and all other business that may properly come before the meeting or any adjournment(s) or postponement(s) thereof.
+4. To transact any and all other business that may properly come before the meeting or any adjournment(s) or postponement(s) thereof.

 When proxies are properly executed and received, the shares represented thereby will be voted at the Annual Meeting in accordance with the directions noted thereon.
-If no direction is indicated, the shares will be voted: FOR each of the ten nominees named in this proxy statement for election to the Board of Directors under Proposal 1; FOR approval of the compensation of the Company's named executive officers under Proposal 2; FOR the ratification of the appointment of Deloitte and Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 28, 2013 under Proposal 3; FOR an amendment to our certificate of incorporation to change our corporate name to Fossil Group, Inc.; and AGAINST the stockholder proposal under Proposal 5.
+If no direction is indicated, the shares will be voted: FOR each of the eleven nominees named in this proxy statement for election to the Board of Directors under Proposal 1; FOR approval of the compensation of the Company's named executive officers under Proposal 2; and FOR the ratification of the appointment of Deloitte and Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending January 3, 2015 under Proposal 3.